Marraffini-Lab/Hossain_etal_2024/README.md

 HARDWARE REQUIREMENTS
 Both scripts require only a standard computer with enough RAM to support the in-memory operations.
+The code was written and run on a 13-inch 2019 MacBook Pro with a 2.8 GHz Quad-Core Intel Core i7 processor and 16 GB 2133 MHz LPDDR3.

 SOFTWARE REQUIREMENTS
 The code is supported for standard operating systems with functionality for Python.
 Scripts have been tested on the following systems: macOS Sonoma version 14.1.2.
 Scripts were written and tested using the software PyCharm CE (PyCharm 2023.2.5 Community Edition).
 Code was written and tested using Python 3.1 (2).

 PYTHON DEPENDENCIES
-The Python scripts in this repository mainly depend on the following: numpy biopython pandas matplotlib
+The Python scripts in this repository mainly depend on the following: numpy, biopython, pandas and matplotlib.

 RUNTIME AND REPRODUCIBILITY
 The runtime for the pWEBTNC_pBrig1_T4_test_client.py, which uses only forward NGS reads from a paired-end 2 x 75 bp Illumina MiSeq run, is ~2 hours using PyCharm CE (PyCharm 2023.2.5 Community Edition) on a 13-inch 2019 MacBook Pro with a 2.8 GHz Quad-Core Intel Core i7 processor and 16 GB 2133 MHz LPDDR3 running on macOS Sonoma version 14.1.2.
-The FASTA file for this test client is "T4_WT.fa" available in this repository.
+The FASTA file for this test client is "T4_WT.fa", available in this repository.

 LICENSE